Avriti36/Ping-Pongg-game/README.md

 # Ping-Pong-game
-It is about a virtual ping pong game using tech stack HTML%, javasript and bulma for desining.
+It is about a virtual ping pong game using tech stack HTML, javasript and bulma for designing.